mamalhendrix/crossplane-openstack/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-**6- edit and update the config.json with your openstack credentials and create a secret.**
+**6- edit and update the ProviderConfig.yaml with your openstack credentials**

-kubectl create secret generic provider-openstack-config   --from-file=config=config.json   --namespace crossplane-system
+kubectl apply -f ProviderConfig.yaml

 ------------------------------------------------------------------------------------------------------------------------------------------